ChrisSpescha/TradingBot/README.md

 will start to build application pipeline with analytical ends

-contstructing pipeline with microsoft azure
+constructing pipeline with microsoft azure